-The first office tower of its kind in Vienna, it joined the skyline in 1955 after a two-year building period.
-Which explains the absence of pan pipe-wielding satyrs and similar motifs of Imperial Vienna.
+The Ring Tower (Ringturm) packs a few surprises for tourists.
+It was the first office tower of its kind in Vienna, joining the skyline in 1955 after a two-year building period.
+This explains the absence of pan pipe-wielding satyrs and similar motifs of Imperial Vienna.

 A building and symbol